jonsag/ardAudioCenter/README.md

 Note
 ==========
-This is a work in progress, and is FAR from complete.
+This is a work in progress, but should now be working.

 Parts list
 ==========